 2. Homeless-serving agencies and community partners use a common assessment tool to help identify the needs, strengths and vulnerabilities of an individual so they are better able to be connected to proper housing services.

-4. Coordinated Access uses collaborative case-conferencing to ensure that individuals with complex needs are prioritized in a fair and equitable way
+3. Coordinated Access uses collaborative case-conferencing to ensure that individuals with complex needs are prioritized in a fair and equitable way.

-Populations which are prioritized in some way within this system include: Those with significant mental health barriers, people with disabilities, seniors, youth, individuals experiencing chronic homelessness, members of the 2SLGBTQIA+ community, individuals belonging to BIPOC communities
+Many factors are considered when prioritizing someone for services, however priority populations within the Annapolis Valley currently include: those with significant mental health barriers, people with disabilities, seniors, youth, individuals experiencing chronic homelessness, members of the 2SLGBTQIA+ community, individuals belonging to BIPOC communities

 Step 1 – Entry to the Coordinated Access System

 AVCAS is working diligently to set up access points across the Annapolis Valley, from West Hants County to Digby County, inclusive.
-In the interim, there are informal access points where you can seek help by asking for a housing support worker or an emergency shelter bed.
-You can access these supports directly based on your need and demographic.
+In the interim, there are informal access points where you can seek help by asking for support.

 Informal and Formal Access Points: